| Title: | Scatter Plot After Residualizing Using 'fixest' Package |

 String.
 Either |

-from right to left that are split at each occurence of op
+list of symbol or language from right to left that are split at each occurence of op.

 fml |